Denise Keeble: Giving It Up In More Ways than One

 (Tune in to HOTG Internet Radio)

-Written by Van McCoy, a great songwriter and producer of soul/pop, for Gladys Knight in 1964, "Giving Up", in Quezergue's deft hands, outshines McCoy's own production on Knight's original Maxx single.
-Dramatic and musically sophisticated, it's just the kind of thing a talent like the Big Q could run with.
-He issued forth a flowing, lush, well-paced and rhythmically gripping arrangement that uplifts Denise Keeble's vocals and allows her to show her strengths; and she holds her own, although she is nowhere near the league of Gladys Knight.
-Imagine what Knight could have done with this version.
-To listen deeply into this song is to behold and relish Quezergue's gifts in all their glory - and on a B-side at that.
-I have all four songs from Keeble's 45s on the Funky Delicacies CD, Wardell Quezergue's Funky Funky New Orleans, but totally forgot about this one until I got the single.
-That's a true record collecting pay-off right there.
+The great songwriter and producer of soul/pop hits, Van McCoy, wrote "Giving Up" for Gladys Knight in 1964.
+In Quezergue's deft hands, this version outshines McCoy's own production on Knight's original Maxx single.
+Dramatic and musically sophisticated, the song is just the kind of thing an expansive talent like the Big Q could run with.
+He issued forth a flowing, lush, well-paced, and rhythmically gripping arrangement that uplifted Denise Keeble's vocals and allowed her to finally show her strengths.
+Although she held her own on the song, she was nowhere near the league of Gladys Knight.
+Just imagine what Knight could have done with this version.
+To listen deeply into this song is to behold and relish Quezergue's gifts in all their glory.
+So why, why, why was it the B-side?

 Interestingly, around the same time that Keeble did her version, Donny Hathaway also recorded an interpretation of "Giving Up" that took the song somewhere else; but, neither his take nor Keeble's caught a commercial break.
-Subsequently, Keeble either gave up on the business, or it gave up on her, because, as far as I can tell, she did not record again.
+Subsequently, she either gave up on the business, or it gave up on her, because, as far as I can tell, she did not record again.

 9 Comments: